pydio/pydio-doc-admin-guide/1_quick_start/2_admin_quick_tour.md

 [:image-popup:1_quick_start/yourdata/01-people.png]

 Here you can create users and organize them into groups.
-By default, your data is organized in two Workspaces: "Personal" and "Common Files".
+By default, your data is organized in two Workspaces: **"Personal"** and **"Common Files"**.
 The first one is a dedicated "home folder" that you can open to any users: each user will only see their own data inside the Personal workspace.
 The latter is a shared folder where every one can work on the same files.

-Workspaces can be seen as top folders used as basic unit for managing "who can access what".
+Workspaces can be seen as top folders used as basic unit for managing **"who can access what"**.
 For example, if you edit your own admin user, you can see that you have access to the two default workspaces in read and write mode.

 [:image-popup:1_quick_start/yourdata/02-admin.png]

-If you remove the access to Common Files and go back to the home page, you will directly see that you now only have "Personal" accessible in the left-hand column.
+If you remove the access to Common Files and go back to the home page, you will directly see that you now only have **"Personal"** accessible in the left-hand column.

 You can manage these access at a fine-grained level (user per user), or a higher level (per group or per role).
 Actual accesses are computed for each user depending on their roles, groups and personal ACLs.